Henry Hull

-Henry Watterson Hull (October 3, 1890 – March 8, 1977) was an American character actor perhaps best known for playing the lead in Universal Pictures's Werewolf of London (1935).
+Henry Watterson Hull (October 3, 1890 – March 8, 1977) was an American character actor who played the lead in Universal Pictures's Werewolf of London (1935).
 For most of his career, he was a lead actor on stage and a character actor on screen.

 Early years

 Hull was born in Louisville, Kentucky, the youngest of four children born to William Madison Hull, a theater manager and his wife, Elinor Bond Vaughn.
 He was named for his godfather, Pulitzer Prize-winning Louisville journalist Henry Watterson.

 William Hull had been a drama critic in Louisville, and became a press agent for David Belasco after the family moved to New York City in 1902.
 Hull attended DeWitt Clinton High School and the High School of Commerce.
 Hull studied engineering at Columbia and was graduated from Cooper Union.
 In 1910, the family settled in Barkhamsted, Connecticut.

 Career

 Stage

-Impressed by his brother Shelly's acting career, in 1912, Henry joined the Greek Repertory Company run by his sister-in-law, Margaret Anglin, who was married to his brother Howard.
+Impressed by his brother Shelly's acting career, in 1912, Hull joined the Greek Repertory Company run by his sister-in-law Margaret Anglin, who was married to his brother Howard.
 Anglin's touring company specialized in productions of Greek tragedies.
 In 1913, he returned to New York City to appear on Broadway in John Frederick Ballard's Believe Me, Xantippe with John Barrymore.

 Early in his career, Hull appeared frequently on Broadway.
 In 1916, Hull and his wife, Juliet Fremont, appeared in The Man Who Came Back at the Playhouse Theatre.
 The play was very successful and ran for more than a year.
 In 1919, he was at the Broadhurst Theatre in 39 East with Tallulah Bankhead.

 Hull created the role of Jeeter Lester in the long-running play Tobacco Road (1933), based on the novel by Erskine Caldwell.
 In 1956, Hull toured in a one-man show, doing readings from the works of Mark Twain.
 Hull had met Twain in Louisville when visiting Henry Watterson.